willielibet/gt-bootcamp-html-css-code-refactor/README.md

 Are you ready to jump in?
 Here are this week's homework requirements:

 ## 2. Directory Structure
+Feel free to ignore the Develop directory and its contents.
+I left it there just in case it is a requirement for this work.

 ![directory_structure](assets/images/directory_structure.png "directory_structure")

 ## 3. User Story